juliankohlman/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.
+   Start: When a process is first started or created.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?